nimroddanielmaayan/next.js-demo-2/notes.md

 ### Links

 - The `<Link>` component is used to create links between pages.
-We never use the `<a>` tag to create links in Next.js
+We never use the `<a>` tag to create internal links in Next.js

 - Part of what Next.js does behind the scenes is to "prefetch" the linked pages, but without rendering them.
 This enables fast, smooth navigation.
-It's called `client-side navigation` because there are no new requests to the server when navigating - the browser navigates between data that it already has
+It's called `client-side navigation` because there are no new requests to the server when navigating - the browser navigates between data that it has already loaded

 - Next.js provides a hook called `usePathname()` that checks the current URL.
-  This is useful for marking links as "active"
+  This is useful for marking links as "active" (e.g., when the current page is equal to the linked page)

 ## Using a Database

 ### Setting up the Database

 - The database used in this tutorial is PostgreSQL.
-It's connected using Vercel and supplied by Supabase
+It's connected using Vercel

 -